 - If an employee requires a reduced workload, consider whether other employees will have to work more to cover for them.

 - If an employee is less accessible, consider whether this will impact another employee’s ability to do their job.

 It is also important to consider the company culture as a whole.
 If it is highly dependent on collaboration (you regularly hold face-to-face meetings, perhaps with clients, and there are certain hours employees have to be in the office), you may need to place a limit on your flexible work policy.

 In many cases, it can be helpful to discuss the arrangements with the entire team, and have everyone collectively decide what might work best.
 Not only will this be perceived as fairer by employees, but you will likely come up with a much better solution than you would have on your own.

-As mentioned, there are almost as many flexible work arrangements best practices as there are employees, so if an employee makes a request that you don’t feel the business can accommodate, rather than simply saying no, think about whether an alternative arrangement could be made.
+As mentioned, there are almost as many flexible work models as there are employees, so if an employee makes a request that you don’t feel the business can accommodate, rather than simply saying no, think about whether an alternative arrangement could be made.

-For example, if an employee needs to work less hours during the week, rather than simply reducing an employee’s workload, perhaps a job-sharing arrangement would work better for the business.
+For example, if an employee needs to work fewer hours during the week, rather than simply reducing an employee’s workload, perhaps a job-sharing arrangement would work better for the business.

 Showing that you are really taking employees’ needs under consideration will make them feel well looked after, leading to higher employee retention and productivity.

-How else can I facilitate flexible work arrangements best practices?
+5. How else can I facilitate flexible work?

 A study by the NSW government’s Behavioural Insights Unit suggests that even these three simple low-cost interventions can be effective in terms of encouraging a shift in workplace norms: